 - Foreign travel emergency coverage, up to the plan limit

-Plan G is the only Medicare Supplement plan besides Plan F that covers 100% of Part B excess charges.
+Plan G is the only Medicare Supplement insurance plan besides Plan F that covers 100% of Part B excess charges.
 Excess charges occur when doctors and providers do not accept Medicare assignment.
 When this happens, a doctor may charge more than the Medicare-approved amount.
 By law, providers can’t charge more than 15% above what Medicare covers.
 Beneficiaries are then responsible for the difference between the Medicare-approved amount and what the provider charges.
-Without Medicare Supplement coverage, Medicare patients are responsible paying these excess charges out of pocket; with Medicare Supplement Plan G, these expenses are paid for.
+Without Medicare Supplement insurance coverage, Medicare patients are responsible paying these excess charges out of pocket; with Medicare Supplement Plan G, these expenses are paid for.

 You may also be eligible for foreign travel emergency coverage through Plan G, which covers emergency health costs outside of the United States up to the plan’s limit.